snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 {% highlight python %}
 from snowplow_tracker.tracker import Tracker

-t = Tracker("d3rkrsqld9gmqf.cloudfront.net", "cf", "ae9f587d23", contracts=False)
+t = Tracker("d3rkrsqld9gmqf.cloudfront.net", "cf", "ae9f587d23", "com.example", False)
 {% endhighlight %}

 <h2><a name="contracts">2.
 Disabling contracts</a></h2>

 The Python Tracker uses the [Pycontracts][contracts] module for type checking, so a runtime error will be raised if you pass a method a parameter of the wrong type.
-This check does introduce a performance hit, so we have added the option to disable contracts when configuring a tracker (see [Tracker initialization](/blog/2014/04/xx/snowplow-python-tracker-0.3.0-released/#tracker-initialization)).
+This check does introduce a performance hit, so we have added the option to disable contracts when configuring a tracker by setting the `contracts` argument to `False`:

+{% highlight python %}
+from snowplow_tracker.tracker import Tracker

+t = Tracker("d3rkrsqld9gmqf.cloudfront.net", contracts=False)
+{% endhighlight %}

 <h2><a name="ecommerce">3.
 Ecommerce tracking</a></h2>